-Chloramines are the topic of much conversation in aquatics nowadays.
-Chloramines are chemical byproducts of chlorine oxidizing bather waste (also known as the oxidant demand).
-They are referred to as disinfectant (or disinfection) byproducts (DBPs).
-Normally, it’s the incomplete oxidation of carbon, ammonia and nitrogen-based organic waste that creates chloramines.
+Chloramines are chemical byproducts of chlorine oxidizing nitrogen-based compounds in water.
+They are referred to as disinfectant byproducts (DBPs).
+Normally, it is the incomplete oxidation of carbon, ammonia and nitrogen-based organic waste that creates the long list of DBPs, whereas chloramines themselves follow a specific pattern.

 At Orenda, we recognize the impact chloramines have on our health and comfort.
 We also believe there is no such thing as a single “cure” for all chloramine problems in pools.
-There are some great chemicals and systems that all address chloramines in different ways, and we believe it takes some of each to take control of a chloramine problem.
+There are some chemicals, systems and coordinated strategies that all address chloramines in different ways, and we believe it takes some of each to take control of a chloramine problem.
 This article gives our opinion on the strengths and weaknesses of chloramine solutions on the market today.
 That being said, our opinions are based on first-hand evidence from pools currently using these solutions.

 Chemical solutions to chloramines

-There are a few issues with this.
+But there are a few issues with this strategy.
 First and foremost, it takes a lot of chemicals—and they are not cheap—to shock a pool, and even more chemicals to restore balance afterward.
-For example, using a non-chlorine shock like potassium monopersulfate can reduce the pH in the pool, as well as leaving the byproduct of nitrates—which, like phosphates, are food for algae.
+For example, using a non-chlorine shock like potassium monopersulfate can reduce the pH in the pool, as well as leaving behind byproducts.
 Restoring balance takes more chemicals.
 Just look at all the problems that come with trying to beat chloramines with more chemicals.
 Second, it’s unclear if shocking actually solves the problem.

 Shocking a pool, in our opinion, is to be used for disinfection purposes only--like a fecal incident or disease outbreak.
 Shocking for oxidation reasons should be a sign that normal chlorination is unable to handle your bather load.

-As you may already know, our enzyme products break down and digest non-living organic waste to help chlorine be more efficient.
-In doing so, the amount of chloramines are reduced, since chlorine has a better chance at complete oxidation of organic waste.
+Enzymes break down and digest non-living organic waste to help chlorine be more efficient.
 With the exception of fecal incidents at the pool, Orenda enzymes can drastically reduce the need to shock, if not eliminate it.
 Like anything, of course, there are always exceptions that depend on other factors.
+Generally speaking, enzymes do the heavy lifting for chlorine against carbon-based bather waste, so there is more chlorine available to address everything else.

-Enzymes do not disinfect anything.
-They do not directly attack chloramines either—just their organic sources.
-Even in an enzyme-treated pool, some chloramines will still form and off-gas into the air, but the amount of them will be reduced.
+Enzymes do not disinfect anything, nor directly attack chloramines.
+Even in an enzyme-treated pool, some chloramines will still form and off-gas into the air, but the amount of them can be reduced.
+We have personal experience of training in indoor swimming pools where the air quality was dramatically improved with the use of Orenda enzymes.

 Systems to eliminate chloramines

-For waterborne mono- and di-chloramines, there may not be anything more effective at point-of-contact removal than UV.
+For waterborne mono- and di-chloramines, there may not be anything more effective at point-of-contact destruction than Ultra-Violet (UV).
 The problem is, UV is in the pump room, and has to wait for water to circulate through it.
 It can only kill what it sees, and if your pool has poor circulation or a high bather load (or both), UV may not be able to keep up.
 That said, it's incredibly effective at what it does.

-An alternative to UV is ozone, which actually flows into the pool with a short lifetime.
+An alternative to UV is Ozone (O3), which actually flows into circulation with a short lifetime, and primarily disinfects and oxidizes in a contact chamber in the pump room.
+Here again, ozone is a point-of-contact system, and is at the mercy of the pool's circulation.
 When set up and operated properly, ozone is an incredible oxidizer.
 The thing about ozone, however, is that it can be a strong irritant to humans.
 Ozone manufacturers have a de-gassing function on their systems, so the ozone does not get out into the air within the pool area.
 Despite de-gassing, it is difficult to guarantee that ozone will not off-gas in the breathing zone.
 But nevertheless, upon contact with waterborne chloramines, ozone can be very effective.

 Like every other ‘solution’ to chloramines, there are weaknesses of the Evacuator system too.
 First, unless its design was coordinated before the pool was built—Evacuator built into the pool gutter or deck drain, matching the HVAC system design—its effectiveness is at the mercy of the shape and design of the room.
 Retrofit Evacuators can still be a huge improvement to air quality, but may not be able to fully solve the problem.
 Second, putting one in an existing pool is a significant capital investment.
 Third, the Paddock Evacuator will not fit in every facility; many require a redesign of their current duct and HVAC system.

 As we said earlier, we at Orenda do not believe that any one “solution” can completely eliminate chloramine problems.
 Be wary of any brand or product that claims otherwise, because this problem is not black and white.
-There are a multitude of factors to address, and we believe that the healthiest pool environment requires the following:
+There are a multitude of factors to address.
+For natatoriums, the healthiest pool environment usually needs the following:

 - Chlorine sanitizer